 - Yellow: device(s) requiring pairing.
 Learn more about pairing issues here;

-- Grey: device(s) experiencing DNS failure.
+- Blue: device(s) experiencing DNS failure.
 Learn more about DNS failure here;

 - Red: offline device(s).
 Number of devices not connected to the cloud.
 There may be a number of possible causes which can not be determined via the cloud.
 Please check if your device is properly powered, your firewall permits connections to Plasma Cloud (learn more about setting up your firewall here) and whether the device MAC address was correctly entered.

 The number of devices is indicated on the vertical axis, while the horizontal axis shows the time frame.
 The legend below illustrates the states colors, to be used to interpret the whole chart.

 Example: The above graph shows the network outage chart from November 6th till December 5th of the current year.
 There are 6 devices in total belonging to all SSIDs.
 Five out of six devices are online most of the time.
 On November 11th, all devices were offline (could be due to a power outage, or other reasons), while on November 14th all devices were successfully connected to the cloud.
 From November 25th onward, some devices experienced DNS failure a few times.
 There were no devices with pairing issues.

 To view a single device status in comparison to the whole network, you can click on the name of the device in the table below the graph.
 A second chart will appear below the network one, representing the status information of the selected device.

 The status of the selected device is represented by lines of colored dots, with each color indicating one of the four possible network states.
 The four levels on which dots are positioned help to better differentiate between the different network states.